MadStu/connect-4-plus/README.md

 ## Final Notes

-I started this project as complete python novice and now I'm at the end I feel like I've travelled a huge distance.
-And while my skills may not yet be up to it, I know for sure that anything is possible with the right code in the right order.
+I started this project as complete python novice and now I'm at the end I feel like my knowledge and love of python has grown exponentially.
+And while my skills may not yet be up to it, I know for sure that anything is possible with the right code and in the right order.

-It wasn't until I was coming to the end of the project and my python file was getting longer that I realised the benefits of using classes over just functions.
+It wasn't until I was coming to the end of the project with my python file getting longer and longer that I realised the benefits of using classes over just functions.
 I do have all of the logic being run within functions but with the deadline approaching I've run out of time to refactor it all into the neat class > function > code heirarchial structure.

+I look forward to learning much much more.
+And to getting better and better with every line of code that I type.

 Big thanks to my fellow student [David Bowers](https://www.linkedin.com/in/dnlbowers/) for pointing me in the right direction when it came to writing this readme.
 I thought I'd finished before he spent his own time to check it over, only to find I'd missed out some crucial information.